Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/LocalServer/LocalServerFeatureLayer/README.md

 # Local Server Feature Layer

-Demonstrates how to start a Local Server and Local Feature Service, then create a Feature Layer from the Local Feature Service and add it to a map.
+Demonstrates how to start the Local Server and Local Feature Service, then create a Feature Layer from the Local Feature Service and add it to a map.

 **Note:** Local Server is not supported on MacOS